• Skip to primary navigation

 • Add the chicken stock, potatoes, and two good pinches of salt.
 Remember the bacon adds a salty taste.
 Taste and adjust as you go along.

-• Lower the heat and simmer the soup for about 25 minutes.
+• Bring the soup just to a boil then lower the heat and simmer the soup for about 25 minutes.
 The potatoes should be nice and tender.
 Turn off the heat.

 • Stir in the milk.
 The milk will cool the chowder just enough to serve.
 Stir in about ⅔ of the bacon.
 Adjust salt and pepper to taste.